Macau Travel Tips: Commonly Asked Questions About Macau

 Grand Lapa Macau is a practical and value for money option if you wish to stay for a couple of days in Macau.

-The bus in Macau cost 6 Macanese Pataca /HKD and there are multiple bus routes that will take you to the different parts of Macau.
+The bus in Macau cost 6 Macanese Pataca /HKD and multiple bus routes will take you to the different parts of Macau.

-6. Can I Use Hong Kong Dollars When in Macau?
+Macau Travel Tips 6.
+Using Hong Kong Dollars in Macau

-You absolutely can!
-However, you can not use Macau currency when in Hong Kong so…
+You absolutely can use Hong Kong money while in Macau!
+However, you can not use Macau currency when in Hong Kong.

-Macau Travel Tips: When shopping at Macau make sure to ask the shop for a change in Hong Kong Dollars so that you can still use it on your Hong Kong trip.
-If not then make sure to use up all your Macau money before heading to Hong Kong.
+When shopping in Macau make sure to ask the shop for a change in Hong Kong Dollars so that you can still use it on your Hong Kong trip.
+If you do not want to make sure to use up all your Macau money before heading to Hong Kong.

 - Ruins of St Paul

 Pack Your Bags.
 Macau is waiting for You!

 Macau may not be on top of your list when we talk about South East Asia destinations.
 But I tell you the place is beautiful and offers a lot of great cultural experience.
 Macau is the perfect blend of when east meets the west type of place.